A Lyapunov-Based Small-Gain Theorem for Fixed-Time ISS: Theory, Optimization, and Games: FIXED-TIME FEEDBACK OPTIMIZATION WITHOUT TIMESCALE SEPARATION

 \section{FIXED-TIME FEEDBACK OPTIMIZATION WITHOUT TIMESCALE SEPARATION}

 In this section, we use the FxT-ISS Small-Gain Theorem presented in Section \ref{sec_main} to study feedback optimization problems in dynamical systems with time-varying cost functions, \emph{without using time scale separation}.
-Specifically, traditional feedback optimization techniques require inducing a timescale separation between the plant and the controller \cite{9075378,8673636,bianchin2022online}, as it enables the system designer to leverage tools from singular perturbation theory for the stability analysis.
-In the context of FxT stability, this technique was explored recently in \cite{11239427}, where the authors used a composite Lyapunov function to establish fixed-time convergence for certain classes of multi-timescale feedback optimization schemes.
-However, as acknowledged by the authors, the derived timescale separation requirement can be highly conservative.
-In this section, we will approach this problem using the proposed FxT-ISS small-gain theorem, and we will show that, under suitable interconnection conditions, FxT stability in feedback optimization can be achieved without requiring a timescale separation between the plant and controller.
+Specifically, traditional feedback optimization techniques require inducing a timescale separation between the plant and the controller, as it enables the system designer to leverage tools from singular perturbation theory for the stability analysis. \tcb{Such techniques are widely used for the real-time optimization of real-world infrastructure, including power systems, traffic networks, and cyber-physical systems \cite{9075378,8673636,bianchin2022online,9540998}.} In the context of FxT stability, this technique was explored recently in \cite{11239427}, where the authors used a composite Lyapunov function to establish fixed-time convergence for certain classes of multi-timescale feedback optimization schemes.
+However, as acknowledged by the authors, the derived timescale separation requirement can be highly conservative. \tcb{Related ideas were also recently explored in \cite{liu2023singular}, where Lyapunov-based small-gain arguments were used within a generalized singular perturbation framework with state-dependent perturbation functions, including an application to feedback optimization.
+In contrast, the approach we take here is not based on selecting perturbation functions or enforcing a singular perturbation structure.
+Instead, we use the proposed FxT-ISS small-gain theorem to show that, under suitable cost function structure, nonsmooth fixed-time gradient feedback achieves FxT-ISS tracking of time-varying optimizers \emph{without requiring a timescale separation} between the plant and controller.}